cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 3. Find out where the commands `mv` and `cp` are located on your computer.
 4. Get a list of the commands you've typed already.
 5. See which processes are running on your computer.
-6. What happens when you type Tab in the middle of a command?
+6. What happens when you type <Tab> in the middle of typing a command?
-7. What happens when you type Tab in the middle of a file name or path?
+7. What happens when you type <Tab> in the middle of typing a file name or path?

 **Setting up your bash environment**

-1. Download the text editor [Sublime Text](https://www.sublimetext.com).
+1. Download a text editor such as []() or [Sublime Text](https://www.sublimetext.com) if you haven't already.
-2. Customize your terminal by editing `.profile` or `.bashrc` using Sublime Text.
+2. Using your text editor, customize your terminal by editing the file `.bash_profile` in your home directory.
-3. Source your bash profile file using `source ~/.profile`.
+3. Source your bash profile file with the command `source ~/.bash_profile`.
 4. Open a new terminal to make sure it automatically sources your bash profile file.
 You may have to change the preferences in the Terminal app.

 **More commands**